zancas/resume/za_resume.rst

 provided technical support to customers:
 ''''''''''''''''''''''''''''''''''''''''

-* used the zendesk issue tracking system
+* Responsible for responding to and resolving all customer requests in a timely manner using the zendesk issue tracking system

 University of California Santa Cruz (2007-2011):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~